gerbenzaagsma/gerbenzaagsma.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to the website of Gerben Zaagsma.
-I am an Assistant Professor in Contemporary and Digital History at the [Centre for Contemporary and Digital History (C²DH)](https://www.c2dh.uni.lu/) of the University of Luxemburg.
+I am an Assistant Professor in Contemporary History at the [Centre for Contemporary and Digital History (C²DH)](https://www.c2dh.uni.lu/) of the University of Luxemburg.
 With a background in modern Jewish/Yiddish history, my current research and teaching is mostly in the fields of digital and public history, Holocaust and genocide studies, as well as music history.

 Before joining C²DH in August 2017, I worked in a number of different places and settings, see my [CV](/cv/) for more information.
 You can also check my [talks](/talks) and list of [publications](/publications).
 Several recent papers and lectures can be found on [Zenodo](https://zenodo.org/search?q=zaagsma&l=list&p=1&s=10&sort=newest).

-> ### My work currently revolves around three main areas:
+### My work currently revolves around three main areas:
->
-> * History of digital history
+* History of digital history
-> * Censorship of history online
+* Censorship of history online
-> * Digital literacy for historians
+* Digital literacy for historians

->
-> See the [research](/research) page for more details.
+_See the [research](/research) page for more details._